dhatm/math/fibonacci/README.md

           [1 - p*x][1 - q*x]    [1 - p*x]        [1 - q*x]
 ```

-find A and B
+find A and B.

-cross-multiply residuals and set limit of x to roots
+Cross-multiply residuals and set limit of x to roots

 ```
                x      |            1/p           1